TonyGermaneri/Nina/README.md

 Existing UI Libraries use one or more of these undesirable features.

-* Implements non standard event handling systems.
+* Implements non-standard event handling systems.
 * Reliance upon HTML that already exists in the DOM.
 * Not styleable or customizable.
 * Not free and/or open source.